Chemical weapons in World War I: 1915: More deadly gases

 The deficiencies of chlorine were overcome with the introduction of phosgene, which was prepared by a group of French chemists led by Victor Grignard and first used by France in 1915.
 Colourless and having an odour likened to "mouldy hay," phosgene was difficult to detect, making it a more effective weapon.
 Phosgene was sometimes used on its own, but was more often used mixed with an equal volume of chlorine, with the chlorine helping to spread the denser phosgene.
 The Allies called this combination White Star after the marking painted on shells containing the mixture.
+German phosgene came in the form of diphosgene, codenamed Grün Kreuz (Green Cross).
+This was less effective than its Allied counterpart, being less toxic and slower to evaporate, but was easier to handle in shell manufacture early in the war.

 Phosgene was a potent killing agent, deadlier than chlorine.
 It had a potential drawback in that some of the symptoms of exposure took 24 hours or more to manifest.
 This meant that the victims were initially still capable of putting up a fight; this could also mean that apparently fit troops would be incapacitated by the effects of the gas on the following day.

 In the first combined chlorine–phosgene attack by Germany, against British troops at Wieltje near Ypres, Belgium on 19 December 1915, 88 tons of the gas were released from cylinders causing 1069 casualties and 69 deaths.
 The British P gas helmet, issued at the time, was impregnated with sodium phenolate and partially effective against phosgene.
 The modified PH Gas Helmet, which was impregnated with phenate hexamine and hexamethylene tetramine (urotropine) to improve the protection against phosgene, was issued in January 1916.

 Around 36,600 tons of phosgene were manufactured during the war, out of a total of 190,000 tons for all chemical weapons, making it second only to chlorine (93,800 tons) in the quantity manufactured: